 A wired network relies on physical wiring to create solid connections between all devices in the home; this entails everything from lighting to entertainment systems.
-Installing a wired home network can be highly extensive, and is typically incorporated into a home’s construction or remodeling plan as opposed to after the home is finished.
+Installing a wired home network can be highly extensive.
+And its typically incorporated into a home’s construction or remodeling plan as opposed to after the home is finished.

-However, the upside to a wired system is that it typically offers more reliable interconnectivity throughout the entire home (without the risk of interference or having to rely on airborne Wi-Fi signals).
+However, the upside to a wired system is that it typically offers more reliable interconnectivity throughout the entire home.
+It also mitigates the risk of interference or having to rely on airborne Wi-Fi signals.

 Wireless home networks

 Designed for free-roaming convenience, wireless home networks connect every device in your home in midair.
-They are far simpler to install in completed buildings, and while they may be susceptible to signal interference, they often provide a greater level of mobility and convenience to the user.
+They are easier to install in completed buildings and provide a greater level of mobility and convenience to the user.
+However, they may be susceptible to signal interference.
 For many homeowners, wireless home networks are the ideal solution for enhancing multiple functions around the house.

 Each type of home network has its specific applications, benefits, and drawbacks.
-Understanding the specific uses of wired and wireless home networks will allow homeowners to make an informed decision about what type of system they want installed in their home.
+Understanding the specific uses of wired and wireless home networks will allow homeowners to make an informed decision about what type of system they want to be installed in their homes.

 Advantages and Disadvantages of Wired Networks

 Hardwired networks allow for highly reliable distribution of AV systems, Internet, and home/building automation.
-Because they’re normally easier to secure, they’re favored by businesses due to the added security and lack the limitations that some wireless solutions face.
+Because they’re normally easier to secure, they’re favored by businesses due to the added security.
+Additionally, they lack the limitations that some wireless solutions face.
 They are also simple to use – just plug a device into the wired outlet and you’re good to go.

 The solution isn’t free of drawbacks, however.
-Without the ability to connect remotely, you won’t be able to use your smartphone as a control unit unless you install a wireless router.
+Without the ability to connect remotely, your smartphone won’t function as a control unit without access to a router.
 They also require some extensive installation work.
-These type of networks typically require cabling is run through the walls, ceilings and floors – so the installation process may require opening those up.
+These types of networks typically require cabling run through the walls, ceilings, and floors.
+Therefore, the installation process may require opening those up.

 Components of Wired Networks